Stracathro: Late 19th century to present

 Construction of a railway to this area connected it to other villages.
 The station here was opened as Inchbare and then briefly renamed Dunlappie before finally being named Stracathro.
 From 1896 to 1964, Stracathro railway station served the sparsely populated rural area around the villages of Stracathro and Inchbare, as well as Dunlappie and other estates on the Brechin and Edzell District Railway.

 Stracathro House

 Stracathro House is an A-listed Palladian-style mansion, overlooking the Cruick Water.
 In 1775, the Stracathro Estate, which extended to almost 800 ha, was bought by Patrick Cruickshank.
-He had made his fortune in Jamaica in sugar plantations, where labor consisted of enslaved Africans.
+He had made his fortune in Jamaica in sugar plantations.
 His brother, Alexander, inherited the property and employed the Aberdeen-based architect Archibald Simpson (1790–1847) to build the house between 1824 and 1827, together with a deer-park and gardens.
 In 1874, the house and estate was purchased by Sir James Campbell (1790–1876), Lord Provost of Glasgow and father of Prime Minister Sir Henry Campbell-Bannerman (1836–1908).

 Stracathro House was requisitioned by the government in 1938 but reverted to private ownership following its sale by Tayside Health Board in 2003.
 It is being refurbished as a family home.
 Cottages in the grounds are let as self-catering holiday accommodation.